BleuMei/BleuMei_Portfolio/README.md

 ## 🔊 Audio Amplifier Circuit Using BC547

 ### Description
 This project is a simple audio amplifier circuit built using a BC547 transistor.
-It is designed to amplify low audio input signals and produce clearer sound output through a speaker.
-The project demonstrates the basic principles of transistor amplification, circuit assembly, and electronic design.

 ### Technology Used
 - Electronic Circuit Design